MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 # Announcing MvvmCross 5.0!
 We're happy to announce the immediate availability of MvvmCross 5.0!
-A release we have been working on for ~ ? months and we're really excited about.
+For the last 6 months we have been working on this release and we're really excited about it.

 Let's have a look at a couple of things: